2486 Pruden Blvd. Suffolk, VA 23434

 CEREC Same-Day Crowns

-However, with our CEREC technology, we are able to take optical impressions, design, and create your custom crown in our office within a single appointment.
-This is much more convenient for patients and allows them to leave our office with a fully restored smile following experiencing dental damages.
+However, with our CEREC technology, we can take optical impressions, design, and create your custom crown in our office within a single appointment.
+This is much more convenient for patients and allows them to leave our office with a fully restored smile following experiencing dental damage.

-CEREC crowns are designed to look like your natural tooth and blend in with your smile.
+CEREC crowns look like your natural tooth and blend in with your smile.
 This allows you to maintain the natural appearance of your smile so you can face the world with confidence.

 What to expect after getting a dental crown?

 The healing period after the placement of a dental crown is normally a few days.
-Inflammation, sensitivity, and irritation are all possible adverse effects of the surgery, but they should go away after a week or two at the most.
+Inflammation, sensitivity, and irritation are all possible adverse effects of the surgery, but they should go away after a week or two.
 Rinsing with warm salt water several times a day can help minimize swelling.

 How long before you can chew on a new crown?

-Once the new crown has been put in place, you should wait at least 1 hour before eating anything.
+Once we place the new crown, you should wait at least 1 hour before eating.
 You should wait at least 24 to 36 hours before eating anything spicy, sticky, or chewy.
 Stay away from nuts, chips, bagels, and anything else crunchy.
 These are more likely to cause sensitivity and damage to the crown.

-Sticky foods and drinks should be avoided for the first 24 hours after getting a permanent crown.
+Avoid sticky foods and drinks for 24 hours after getting a permanent crown.
 After that, you can resume your normal dental hygiene and diet.

 Should there be a gap between my crown and gum?

-A sign that your crown no longer fits is the appearance of space between the gums and the restoration.
-Infection brought on by neglectful dental care is a common cause of gum recession.
+A sign that your crown no longer fits in the appearance of space between the gums and the restoration.
+The infection brought on by neglectful dental care is a common cause of gum recession.
 As plaque and food particles become trapped in the gap, harmful bacteria grow.

 Request A Dental Exam Today